PaddlePaddle/Paddle/doc/design/reader/README.md

 ## Data Reader Decorators

-Data Reader Decorators takes a single or multiple data reader, returns a new data reader.
+Data reader decorators takes a single or multiple data reader, returns a new data reader.
 It is similar to a [python decorator](https://wiki.python.org/moin/PythonDecorators), but it does not use `@` syntax.

 Since we have a strict interface for data readers (no parameter, return a single data item).
 Data reader can be used flexiable via data reader decorators.
 Following are a few examples: